finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 **Please do not edit these contents at contribution time!**

 ## FINOS Contrib POC
+- [ ] Identify and Assign FINOS Project Coordinator
-- [ ] Identify and Assign FINOS Contrib POC
+- [ ] Identify and Assign FINOS Strategic Advisor

 ## Kick-off meeting
 - [ ] Set up kick-off meeting with project leads to review: